tytydraco/yessleep/out/I_shouldnt_have_investigated_the_case_of_the_Baby_Windows.md

 “You look sad, Louise,” He said, smiling.
 “So did the others.
 But I can fix that.”

 He launched his body towards me for the second time, and I slammed the sole of my boot squarely into the maniac’s scrawny, malnourished torso.
-He catapulted through the attic door, and there was a resounding thud as he connected with the landing carpet.
+He catapulted through the attic door, and there was a resounding thud as his body connected with the upstairs landing.

 Scurrying sounds followed.